qwertyllm/CSCI-4830-Project/README.md

-index.html info for site
-questions.js questions and math area for questions quiz.js system reads and info processing in backend, Also returns best fits and score App.js functionality of app by importing all other important files App.css css structure for the app

 to push changes to github repository change(cd) to folder of the local repository git add . git commit -m "Description of changes" git push origin master

 -------------------------------------------------------------------------------------
-to run reactapp on the local network first
+to run reactapp on the local network as an administrator,

+first

 cd to the src folder